dimitri-yatsenko/blog/datajoint_workflows.md

 - workflow: generate graphs and figures for publication, input: curated list of session data

 ## Data Pipelines in DataJoint
-DataJoint is the framework for a formal specification of data pipelines.
-It does so using the principles of relational databases.
-When relational schemas are restricted to acyclic relationships through foreign key dependencies, then such a schema can serve as both a database and a data pipeline.
-DataJoint tables can specify the computations tied to their referential dependencies.

 - **Data Consistency**: Establishing a single-source-of-truth is a primary requirement within a reseaerch team.
 Proper database systems help avoid data anomalies that arise from concurrent data manipulations by the team.